mitul3737/Supreme-QCNN/README.md

 ### 1. Description:

-This is a quantum convolutional neural network with autoencoder and PCA used for dimension reduction.The QCNN_Code carries audio and image classification code for QCNN.
+This is a quantum convolutional neural network with autoencoder and PCA used for dimension reduction.The QCNN_Code folder carries audio and image classification code for QCNN.

 ### 2. Ansatzes used in Convolutional Layer and Pooling Layer
 Ansatzes used in this [papers](https://arxiv.org/abs/2108.00661) are